Attachmate Worldwide | Contact Us | NetIQ.com

 Reflection Suite for X version 14.x

-Reflection for the Multi-Host Enterprise, Professional Edition version 14.x
+Reflection for the Multi-Host Enterprise Professional Edition version 14.x

-Reflection for the Multi-Host Enterprise, Standard Edition version 14.x
+Reflection for the Multi-Host Enterprise Standard Edition version 14.x

 Before you apply the service pack, note the following:

 • If you have installed (or plan to install) Reflection Administrator's Toolkit, you must upgrade to the latest version of the Toolkit whenever you upgrade Reflection.
 The Reflection Administrator's Toolkit features may not work correctly if you are running a version of Reflection that is newer than your Toolkit version.
-The latest version of Reflection Administrator's Toolkit, ratkit-14.0.4-prod-w32.exe, is available for download from the Download Library.
+The latest version of Reflection Administrator's Toolkit, ratkit-14.0.7-prod-w32.exe, is available for download from the Download Library.

 Obtaining the Service Pack

-The Reflection 14.0 Service Pack 4, reflect-14.0.4-prod-w32.exe, is available from the Download Library and applies to version 14.0 of the following products:
+The Reflection 14.0 Service Pack 7, reflect-14.0.7-sp-w32.exe, is available from the Download Library and applies to version 14.0 of the following products:

 Reflection for HP with NS/VT